 Renovating.
 For some, this word brings up a plethora of horror stories; budgets blown out, relationships put to the test, or a house that is unlivable for way longer than expected.

-However, for others, taking on a fixer-upper, either to live in or renovate, is an exciting process.
+However, for others, taking on a project, either to live in or renovate, is an exciting process.
 Restoring a house to its former glory and beyond can change lives, transforming not only the physical space but the way occupants feel inside, how they interact with each other and the way they move seamlessly through their day.
 Renovations add value to a house, but – importantly – offer families wishing to stay in their communities a chance to evolve their living space as children grow up and needs change.

 WHAT TO LOOK FOR IN YOUR PROPERTY SEARCH

-Both agree that deciding to renovate or not comes down to weighing up the pros and cons.
+With every property, deciding to renovate or not comes down to weighing up the pros and cons.
 One of the major cost and timeline blowouts to renovating is unplanned repairs to foundations, structure and roofing.

 Where possible, ask for a house plan but don’t rely on it to tell you the whole truth.
 Look for signs the house was well-maintained, check for rot and ask questions about any previous renovations that may have been done.